App version: 0.1.0

 Approval

-Loans for personal use require borrowers to submit an application and financial documentation and undergo a credit check.
-Family loans don’t require any of this.
-A family member either decides to loan a relative money, or not.
+While personal loans require borrowers to submit an application and undergo a credit check, family loans do not.
+A family member either decides to loan a relative money or not.

 Hardship Options